What’s your Suckler Cow Replacement Strategy?

 Some farmers find the process of buying such stock at marts difficult as they generally do not buy many cattle.
 In this instance consider buying directly from a farmer who has a good cow herd and has many suitable replacements.
 This can be advantageous in that you know a bit more about the cattle.
 Buying replacements can be problematic in terms of biosecurity and cow docility.
 For this reason buy early on and keep this group separate from other cattle, where possible.
 This will allow you to observe for sickness or if any of these heifers show s signs of being giddy or wild in which case they should not be bred.

-Any finally the replacement index is a good tool to access the fertility and milking ability of these heifers and it should not be ignored.
-You’re replacement policy, in addition to improving herd quality; it should not cause a reduction in herd fertility or result in cows having reduced levels of milk.
+Any finally the Replacement Index is a good tool to access the fertility and milking ability of these heifers, and it should not be ignored.
+Your replacement policy, in addition to improving herd quality; it should not cause a reduction in herd fertility or result in cows having reduced levels of milk.
 All the best with this and remember these heifers need to be well cared for so that that they continue to thrive up to and after calving.